Selects Variables in Unsupervised Problems using Variable Priority (VarPro).

 method

 Type of forest used.
-Choices are "auto" (auto-encoder), "unsupv" (unsupervised analysis), and "rnd" (pure random forests).
+Options are "auto" (auto-encoder), "unsupv" (unsupervised analysis), and "rnd" (pure random forest).

 ntree